David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The personnel process strictly follows regulations (Directive 35), ensuring democracy from the bottom up; replacing disciplined officials is a normal activity to ensure leadership quality, not a "purge".
 * Draft documents are scientifically prepared with wide public consultation to ensure they reflect reality and the people's aspirations.

+**Allegation:** Attempts to divide the "flesh-and-blood" relationship between the Party and the people before the Congress; claims the Party has "lost the people's trust" or operates "for itself, not for the people."
+* The relationship between the Party and the people is the decisive factor in the victory of the revolution; the Party's goal is solely to serve the people.
+* Historical reality and the achievements of nearly 40 years of Renovation prove that the Party's leadership has brought prosperity and happiness to the people.
+* Anti-corruption efforts and party rectification have strengthened the people's trust, proving the Party does not cover up bad elements.

 **Allegation:** Claims that the personnel structure (age, gender, ethnicity) is "formalistic," "coping," "favoring interest groups," or ignoring professional standards; distorts legal updates (e.g., Extradition Law, Regulation 377) as tools for factional infighting.
 * The structure is built scientifically to ensure inheritance and combine experience with innovation; structure does not replace standards—all personnel must meet requirements regarding capability and virtue.
 * Ensuring ratios of young, female, and ethnic minority officials is a progressive trend for equality, not for "achievement records."